-The pew research survey combined with statistics from sprout social, have analysed and determined that 95% of teenagers use smartphones while 45% are online every now and then.
+The pew research survey combined with statistics from sprout social has analyzed and determined that 95% of teenagers use smartphones while 45% are online now and then.
 There has been a major shift in the usage of social media by teens in comparison to the 2014-2015 surveys.

-Facebook: in the 2014- 15 survey, about 71% teens used Facebook more than any other app.
+In the 2014- 15 survey, about 71% of teens used Facebook more than any other app.
 However, in the 2018-2020 survey, reports suggested that Facebook dominated only 51% of the teens as most teens preferred other apps.
-It was also found that teens from a lower income household ($30,000 and less) mentioned the use of Facebook more than teens from a higher income household ($75,000 and more).
+It was also found that teens from a lower-income household ($30,000 and less) mentioned the use of Facebook more than teens from a higher-income household ($75,000 and more).
 Also, black teens resorted to Facebook more than white teens.
 The ratio in percentage was 26:7.

-Youtube: In recent years YouTube gained more popularity than most other apps becoming one of the most favoured social media preferences.
-About 85% teens use YouTube while 32% said they use this app more often than others.
-Gender wise 39% boys voted YouTube to be their most preferred social media platform in comparison with the 29% girls that favoured YouTube.
+In recent years YouTube gained more popularity than most other apps becoming one of the most favored social media preferences.
+About 85% of teens use YouTube while 32% said they use this app more often than others.
+Gender wise 39% of boys voted YouTube to be their most preferred social media platform in comparison with the 29% of girls that favored YouTube.

-Snapchat: Teenagers are more inclined to using Snapchat, especially girls.
+Teenagers are more inclined to use Snapchat, especially girls.
 About 69% of teens said they use Snapchat.
-42% girls preferred this app while only 29% boys spoke in favour of it.
-The survey also revealed that, 41% white teens, 29% Hispanic and 23% black teens said that Snapchat was their most often used app.
+42% of girls preferred this app while only 29% of boys spoke in favor of it.
+The survey also revealed that 41% of white teens, 29% Hispanic, and 23% black teens said that Snapchat was their most often used app.

-Twitter: About 32% of teens aged 13 to 17 years used twitter.
-Gender wise, boys preferred twitter more than girls.
+About 32% of teens aged 13 to 17 years used Twitter.
+Gender-wise, boys preferred Twitter more than girls.

-Instagram: 72% of teens said they used Instagram on a daily basis.
-Of these, 15% teens were found to use Instagram more than any other app.
+72% of teens said they used Instagram daily.
+Of these, 15% of teens were found to use Instagram more than any other app.

-45% teens are now online constantly compared to the 24% 6 years back.
+45% of teens are now online constantly compared to the 24% 6 years back.
 9 out of 10 teens said they go online a couple of times every day.
-Gender wise 50% girls are online almost constantly while 39% boys were reported saying the same.
-54% Hispanic teen are online constantly in comparison with the 41% white teens.
+Gender wise 50% of girls are online almost constantly while 39% of boys were reported saying the same.
+54% of Hispanic teens are online constantly in comparison with the 41% of white teens.

-84% teens have access to a game console at home while 90% say they play all kinds of games via cell phones, computer or gaming console.
-While 83% girls said they play video games in general, 92% boys agreed to the same.
-On the whole, 97% teens said they play some or the other form of video games.
+84% of teens have access to a game console at home while 90% say they play all kinds of games via cell phones, computers, or gaming consoles.
+While 83% of girls said they play video games in general, 92% of boys agreed to the same.
+On the whole, 97% of teens said they play some or the other form of video games.